Your preference has been updated for this session. To permanently change your account setting, go to My Account

 Flavonoids are plant pigments and health-promoting compounds found in berries, many other fruit, green tea, dark chocolate, green leafy vegetables, and legumes.
 They are critical to the health of the microbiome.
 Flavonoids have been shown to dramatically increase the growth of the A. muciniphila.10,11 Dietary sources of flavonoids also provide other components (e.g., prebiotic fibers) that promote a healthy microbiome.
 The flavonoid quercetin is a good choice for those looking for additional support, as are extracts of pomegranategrapeseedpine barkgreen tea, or blueberry

-Fish Oils Increase the Growth of A. muciniphila
+Fish Oils Increase the Growth of Akkermansia

 The omega-3 fatty acids in fish oils, primarily eicosapentaenoic acid (EPA) and docosahexaenoic acid (DHA), exert profound effects on the microbiome, including an ability to support increased levels of A. muciniphila.13

-Berberine Increases the Growth of A. muciniphila
+Berberine Increases the Growth of Akkermansia

 Berberine is an alkaloid found in many plants, notably in goldenseal (Hydrastis canadensis) and barberry (Berberis vulgaris).
 Berberine exerts significant beneficial effects on digestive health and the microbiome, including increasing the levels of A. muciniphila.
 This effect partially explains its positive results seen in berberine supplementation in clinical trials in improving blood sugar, promoting weight management, supporting normal blood lipid levels, and improving liver function.14